RobbG1/repo1/README.txt

-The file for Assignment Week1 is "/projects/week1/termFrequency.class".
+The file for Assignment Week1 is "/projects/week1/TermFrequency.class".
 Run the file using the following command line:

-java termFrequency ../pride-and-prejudice.txt
+java TermFrequency ../pride-and-prejudice.txt